-One can notice in all figures, that for a same value of $\omega$, the resulting colors values explicitly varies with respect to the density of the star, which is expected as the exact post-Newtonian parameters depend in the structure of the object studied.
+One can notice in all figures, that for a same value of $\omega$, the resulting color values explicitly vary with respect to the density of the star, which is expected as the exact post-Newtonian parameters depend on the structure of the object studied.

 In Fig. \ref{plot:edd_m} we see that the deviation from unity of $\gammae$ decreases with increasing $\omega$ and also with increasing energy density.
-This is expected for increasing $\omega$, but it is somewhat counter intuitive for increasing central energy densities, given that $\Box \Phi \propto T$.
+This is expected for increasing $\omega$, but it is somewhat counterintuitive for increasing central energy densities, given that $\Box \Phi \propto T$.
 But let us recall that the scalar field equations reads

 \be \Box \phi = \frac{8\pi}{3+2\omega}\, ( - \rho + p_\parallel +2p_\perp ), \ee

 such that

 \be \Box \phi \approx \frac{8 \pi \rho}{3+2\omega}\, \left( - 1 + \frac{3p}{\rho} \right). \ee